mcasimir/devise-i18n-views/README.md

 ## Install

-Add the following line in your `Gemfile`
+Add the following line to your `Gemfile`

 ``` rb
 gem 'devise-i18n-views'